Business Continuity Consultants: Read this Before You Hire One

 - How do we perform a risk assessment?

 A risk assessment is one of the most critical components of BC planning.
 It identifies the company’s unique risks, prioritized by likelihood.
 A good consultant can help uncover serious risks that your in-house teams may be overlooking.

 - How do we perform a business impact analysis?

-How does each disaster translate into downtime, revenue loss, costs of idle workers, recovery expenses, impact on future revenue or the impact on brand/customer perception?
+The business impact analysis is an extension of the risk assessment report.
+It tries to predict how each disaster risk will impact your business in terms of downtime, revenue loss, costs of idle workers, recovery expenses, impact on future revenue or the impact on brand perception and company reputation resulting from a loss of customer trust.
 An expert can help you perform this critical analysis to determine the true impact of each disaster and where the biggest continuity gaps need to be filled.

 - What is our RTO or RPO?